All Episodes

 I believe her.

-Listen, first of all, anybody who comes forward at this point um to to be prepared to testify in the United States Senate against someone who is being nominated to one of the most powerful positions in the United States government, that takes an extraordinary amount of courage.
+Listen, first of all, anybody who comes forward at this point to be prepared to testify in the United States Senate against someone who is being nominated to one of the most powerful positions in the United States government, that takes an extraordinary amount of courage.

-I believe, I believe, I believe, but does she believe Tara Reed and Lucy Flores?
+But does she believe Tara Reed and Lucy Flores?

-Because those are two women that women that the media mob failed to cover as they kept uh Joe Biden in his basement bunker in the candidate protection program.
+Because those are two women that women that the media mob failed to cover as they kept Joe Biden in his basement bunker in the candidate protection program.

-Uh here's Tara Reed and here's Lucy Flores talking about Biden.
+Here's Tara Reed and here's Lucy Flores talking about Biden.

 I was obviously pulling away.